VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.urlRelabelConfig array
     	Optional path to relabel config for the corresponding -remoteWrite.url Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.urlRelabelDebug array
+    	Whether to log metrics before and after relabeling with -remoteWrite.urlRelabelConfig.
+If the -remoteWrite.urlRelabelDebug is enabled, then the metrics aren't sent to the corresponding -remoteWrite.url.
+This is useful for debugging the relabeling configs
+    	Supports array of values separated by comma or specified via multiple flags.
   -sortLabels
     	Whether to sort labels for incoming samples before writing them to all the configured remote storage systems.
 This may be needed for reducing memory usage at remote storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}Enabled sorting for labels can slow down ingestion performance a bit
   -tls